Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Introduction

 \subsection{Contributions and Paper Organization}

-Our aim with this paper is not to provide new fundamental results on AoI, but rather to study how dynamic sensors influence the scheduling decisions when minimizing the AoI.
-Specifically, the contributions of this paper can be summarized as follows \begin{itemize} \item We define a general system model that captures many realistic IoT scenarios, such as camera monitoring, in which sources are dynamic and their observation probabilities change according to their state.
-Furthermore, sources and sensors have a many-to-many relationship in that each source can be observed by multiple sensors, and each sensor can observe multiple sources.
-We rigorously prove the existence of an optimal deterministic stationary policy for the problem when the source states are fully observable, and we show how it can be found using value iteration. \item We analyze three partially observable variants of the problem, in which the source states cannot be directly observed, but instead (1) the source states are revealed only for the observed sources, (2) the source identities, but not the states, are revealed of the observed sources, or (3) the sensor measurements do not reveal whether they contain a source.
-Furthermore, we devise heuristic scheduling policies for these problems. \item Using numerical evaluations, we characterize the different policies and study the impact of the source dynamics and the fact that sensors can observe multiple sources on the AoI.
-We show that the latter can be beneficial especially in the partial observable case where there is uncertainty about the source states, provided that the policy is able to take the uncertainty into account. \end{itemize}
+The ambition of this work is not to provide new fundamental results on AoI, but rather to study how dynamic sensors influence the scheduling decisions towards minimizing the AoI.
+The contributions can be summarized as follows. \begin{itemize} \item We define a general system model that captures many IoT scenarios, such as camera monitoring, in which sources are dynamic and their observation probabilities change according to their state.
+Furthermore, sources and sensors have a many-to-many relationship: each source can be observed by multiple sensors and each sensor can observe multiple sources.
+We rigorously prove the existence of an optimal deterministic stationary policy for the problem when the source states are fully observable, and we show how it can be found using value iteration. \item We analyze three partially observable variants of the problem, in which the source states cannot be directly observed, but instead (1) the source states are revealed only for the observed sources after a delay, e.g., due to processing time, (2) the source identities, but not the states, are revealed of the observed sources, or (3) the sensor measurements do not reveal whether they contain a source.
+Furthermore, we devise heuristic scheduling policies for these problems. \item We characterize different policies numerically and study the impact of the source dynamics and the fact that sensors can observe multiple sources on the AoI.
+We show that the latter can be beneficial especially in the partially observable case, provided that the policy is able to account for the uncertainty of source states. \end{itemize}